ajsmith607/ajsmith/content/articles/wine-cube/index.md

 I originally set out to use FreeCAD, however, soon became frustrated, as I realized I was spending most of my time learning, and fighting with, its user interface instead of learning CAD itself and building my project.
 The structure I was imagining was based on specific mathematical relationships, and what I wanted to do was directly describe what those relationships were and then construct the object accordingly, similar to how I have worked in the past in a general programming language such as Javascript to create SVG images.
 Instead of learning to satisfy the user interface, I just wanted to directly and accurately describe the structure itself.

 My misgivings were further solidified when working with constraints, which seemed to only partially solve the problem, as often rules were boiled down to simple tests and outcomes, and these still had to be manually specified within an arbitrary user interface.
 I wanted my structure to be built from mathematical relationships, so the constraints would be implicitly enforced as part of unambiguously interpreting and building the structure I wanted to describe.
 To be fair, I believe FreeCAD offers at least some scripting capabilities, but I wanted something with a fundamentally different approach.
+My issues were not with FreeCAD per se, but with the inconvenience of graphical interfaces in general.

 So, I began searching for a code-oriented CAD alternative and found several possibilities, but the one I quickly settled on was [OpenSCAD](https://openscad.org/).